nimbly/Proof/README.md

 ])
 ```

-Or you can set a claim on a token by calling the `setClaim` method.
+Or you can set a claim on a `Token` by calling the `setClaim` method.

 ```php
 $token->setClaim("nbf", \strtotime("+1 week"));